athena-framework/website/docs/getting_started/README.md

 Similarly, the framework itself is implemented using the same features available to the users.
 Thus it is very easy to run specific listeners before/after the built-in ones if so desired.

-TIP: Checkout the `debug:event-dispatcher` [command](../architecture/console.md) for an easy way see all the listeners and the order in which they are executed.
+TIP: Check out the `debug:event-dispatcher` [command](../architecture/console.md) for an easy way to see all the listeners and the order in which they are executed.

 ### Testing

 Many Athena components include a `Spec` module that includes common/helpful testing utilities/types for testing that specific component.
-The framework itself defines some of its own testing types, mainly to allow for easily integration testing [ATH::Controller][]s via [ATH::Spec::APITestCase] and also provides many helpful `HTTP` related [expectations][ATH::Spec::Expectations::HTTP].
+The framework itself defines some of its own testing types, mainly to allow for easily integration testing [ATH::Controller][]s via [ATH::Spec::APITestCase][] and also provides many helpful `HTTP` related [expectations][ATH::Spec::Expectations::HTTP].

 ```crystal
 require "athena"